diego-glezz/global_ai_racing_league/ai-prompts.md

 steer_kp was reduced from 30 to 15 to decrease the aggressiveness of the steering control, addressing the zig-zagging in straight sections.
 The derivative term (steer_kd) was adjusted to a lower value (0.15) for smoother centering.
-A damping term -0.05 * S['steer'] was added to counteract oscillations by dampening large changes in steering angle, promoting stability.
+A damping term -0.05 * R['steer'] was added to counteract oscillations by dampening large changes in steering angle, promoting stability.
 Predictive Braking Logic:

 The braking system now checks the track sensors for a significant decrease in distance ahead (indicating an upcoming turn).
 If such a condition is met (track_sensors[-1] - track_sensors[0] < -20), partial brakes are applied.
 This allows for smoother corner entries by reducing speed before the sharp turn, enhancing stability and preventing crashes.